 - While holding the floss in a C-shape, gently rub the floss while keeping it pressed against the tooth.

 - Make sure that you floss all the teeth and get the jaw teeth too.

 Poor hair hygiene in your child can cause problems like dandruff, lice, and infections of the scalp.
 Your child can get these when playing with his/her friends or other kids in his/her surroundings.
 To avoid this, your child should be taught to take care of his/her hair and scalp.

 - Wash your child’s hair at least two times in a week to keep the hair free from grease and dirt.

 - When your child is old enough to wash his/her hair, supervise or assist him/her in applying the shampoo and rinsing with water.

 - If your child has head lice, make sure you treat it immediately.

 - If your child has long hair, encourage her to keep the hair tied up mostly to avoid them from getting dirty.

-- Teach your child to avoid sharing his/her comb, pillow, and hats too with other children.
+- Teach your child to avoid sharing his/her comb, pillow, hats or caps with other children.

 8. Nail Hygiene

-Children’s nails accumulate a lot of dirt and microbes as they often play outside and in the sand, mud or simply dirty grounds Children and adults alike use their limbs extensively which causes nails to get injured or contaminated.
+Children’s nails accumulate a lot of dirt and microbes as they often play outside and in the sand, mud or simply dirty grounds.
+Children and adults alike use their limbs extensively, which causes nails to get injured or contaminated.
 Use the following tips to inculcate nail hygiene in your child: